How to choose the right R&D Tax Incentive consultant? Well, firstly you need to understand why you should.

 However, be suspicious if the consultant downplays what they need from you or trivialises the process – it may be warning that they are prepared to churn out rubbish applications rather than engage with you to ensure that the application is correct.

-The reality is that is a successful R&DTI application requires all three roles noted above – a tax advisor and a competent technical specialist/technical writer from the tax incentive consultant, and a technical specialist from the client.
-Both the tax advisor and the technical specialist/technical writer needs to now the R&DTI requirements inside out.
+The reality is that is a successful R&D Tax Incentive application requires all three roles noted above – a tax advisor and a competent technical specialist/technical writer from the tax incentive consultant, and a technical specialist from the client.
+Both the tax advisor and the technical specialist/technical writer needs to know the R&D Tax Incentive requirements inside out.